 We believe that creative work is about the public good, and we’re committed to establishing and maintaining an ambitious array of projects in collaboration with communities as close as Ann Arbor, and as far away as Tanzania.
 For a fuller description of our social engagements, click here.

 As art and design scholars with a deep and diverse range of creative capabilities, our faculty are role models for our students.
 They bring to the studio and classroom their commitment to conceptual innovation and media skill building, as well as their range of experiences as makers, collaborators, researchers and activists.

 With a 12:1 student/faculty ratio, our faculty come to understand each student’s needs and challenges and can guide them as they move through the program.
 It’s a unique, personal, and often transformative relationship, informed, challenged and expanded by ongoing dialogue and critique.

-The Stamps School offers three undergraduate programs: Our anchor undergraduate offering, the BFA in Art and Design, a BA in Art and Design for more academically focused students who also want to maintain a strong engagement with creative studio work, and an Interarts Performance BFA, jointly offered with the Department of Theatre and Drama.
-Our undergraduate academic programs focus on creativity: critical thinking, project development, community engagement and collaboration, as well as mastery of technique and craftsmanship.
-You’ll also have the opportunity to take part in the wide range of areas of study available at the University of Michigan.
+We believe your education should be as individual as you are.
+Our anchor undergraduate offering, the BFA in Art and Design, is a self directed, interdisciplinary and studio-based experience.
+The BA in Art and Design is for more academically focused students who also want to maintain a strong engagement with creative studio work, and the BFA in Interarts Performance, jointly offered with the Department of Theatre and Drama, is for those students with an interest in both performance work and art and design.
+All undergraduate programs focus on creativity: critical thinking, project development, community engagement and collaboration, as well as mastery of technique and craftsmanship.

-The Stamps School’s two year MFA program integrates creative production with rigorous academic studies, international study with regional community engagement, and theoretical grounding with skills development.
-It is structured to expand the intellectual reach of creative work and utilize a comprehensive process for bringing creative work into the world.
+Our MFA in Art & Design integrates creative production with rigorous academic studies, international study with regional community engagement, and theoretical grounding with skills development.